 This guide covers essential techniques, practical tips, and real-world applications for mastering return statements.
 The code examples were created with Claude, an AI assistant built by Anthropic, to demonstrate proper implementation.

-Using return to output values from functions
+return to output values from functionsdef add_numbers(a, b):

 result = a + b